Cookies & Cups > Recipes > Cookies > Butter Crunch Cookies

 1. Line a baking sheet with parchment paper and set aside

-2. In a small heavy sauce pan over low heat bring the butter and sugar to a boil, stirring occasionally.
+2. In a small heavy sauce pan over low heat bring the butter and sugar to a boil, stirring very occasionally (see note).
 Bring the mixture to 285°F on a candy thermometer, the mixture will become a deep amber color.
 Immediately remove the pan from the heat, cool for 1 minute and spread the mixture evenly onto the prepared pan.
 Allow the toffee to cool completely and then using a knife, break it into small pieces.

 Cookies